wozznik/Slider-Menu/README.md

 	sliderMenu.setOpenAnimationDuration(300); //Sets the duration of open animation to 300ms

 ###Menu icon
+	** Note: It's important that the icon is declared inside your app.css.
+Otherwise, a blank button will be prompted **

 	sliderMenu.setMenuIcon('list'); //Sets icon of menu button to 'list' icon